What is Inbound Marketing?

 Every lead also needs to be nurtured, according to their interests and where they are in the process.
 Keep track of which pages they’ve visited, social posts they’ve clicked on, whitepapers they’ve downloaded, and info they’ve given.
 All of those things will help you keep track of shifting interests and stay relevant in the customer’s mind.

 Don’t forget about emails.
 If someone clicks on a CTA, fills out a form on a landing page, or downloads a whitepaper, but isn’t ready to become a customer, email is the perfect tool.
 Use your knowledge of the kind of content they’re browsing to intuit their problems and questions, then send targeted emails to address those concerns.
+And make no mistake: email isn't going anywhere.
+According to Statista, the number of emails sent and received will top 347 billion by 2023.

 If you’re not already, you should be scoring your leads.
 How you do so is up to you, but lead scoring is the idea of assigning values to various characteristics, like the channel the lead came from, their demographics, whether they’ve reached out to you, and anything else you think is relevant.